-- They contain two types of stem cells; mesenchymal and hematopoietic stem cells.
+- Also, both contain two types of stem cells; mesenchymal and hematopoietic stem cells.

 What is the Difference Between Red and Yellow Bone Marrow?

-In adults, the peripheral skeleton contains yellow bone marrow, whereas red bone marrow is confined to the spine, the ribs, proximal femur and humerus and the skull.
+Moreover, in adults, the peripheral skeleton contains yellow bone marrow, whereas red bone marrow is confined to the spine, the ribs, proximal femur and humerus and the skull.
 Hence, it is also a difference between red and yellow bone marrow.
-Red bone marrow is composed of leucocytes and platelet precursors and is haematopoietically active, whereas yellow bone marrow is haematopoietically inactive.
-This is another major difference between red and yellow bone marrow.
-The amount of red marrow continues to decrease while the amount of yellow marrow continues to increase throughout the lifetime.
-Therefore, this is another difference between red and yellow bone marrow.
+One more significant difference between red and yellow bone marrow is that the red bone marrow is composed of leucocytes and platelet precursors and is haematopoietically active, whereas yellow bone marrow is haematopoietically inactive.
+Besides, the amount of red marrow continues to decrease while the amount of yellow marrow continues to increase throughout the lifetime.
+Therefore, we can consider this also as a difference between red and yellow bone marrow.